SAP/sap-btp-service-operator/README.md

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)

 ## Working with Multiple Subaccounts
-You can configure the SAP BTP service operator to work with more than one subaccount in the same Kubernetes cluster.
+The SAP BTP service operator can be configured to manage multiple subaccounts within a single Kubernetes cluster.
-The association between a resource and a subaccount is based on a different set of credentials configured for different resources.
+Each resource is assigned to a specific subaccount using a unique set of credentials.
-To connect a resource to a subaccount, you first have to obtain the [access credentials](#setup) for the SAP BTP service operator and then maintain them in a secret.
+To connect a resource to a subaccount, you must first obtain the [access credentials](#setup) for the SAP BTP service operator and then store and maintain them securely in a secret.

-The determination of which secret to work with is based on the following order:
+The secret selection process follows a specific order:
-### 1. explicit secret configuration
+### 1. Explicit Secret Configuration
-Define a new secret
+#### Define a new secret
 ```yaml
 apiVersion: v1
 kind: Secret